JustinTat2/Blackjack/README.md

 Update 1 on July 10th - just added Flexbox and CSSGrid and JavaScript demo.
 JS is a little buggy and I will get it sorted out soon.

 Update 2 on July 11th - Fixed JS bugs and did some refactoring to improve code readability.

+Update 2 on July 11th - Did some more refectoring.
+Will probably improve HTML and CSS and layout design.